 via: The Art of the Title Sequence

 5. The opening title sequence for the Canadian Comedy-Central show, House Party features a series of record album covers relating to specific characters in the show.
-(The video below is an promo spot, rather the actual title sequence, but does use some of the same footage.)
+(I don’t think this video is online anymore.)

 by Randall King